realworldocaml/book/en/json.md

 ### ATD annotations

 ATD deviates significantly from OCaml syntax due to its support for annotations within the specification.
-The annotations can customise the code that is generated for a particular target (of which the OCaml backend is of most interest to us).
+The annotations can customize the code that is generated for a particular target (of which the OCaml backend is of most interest to us).